MonaLi-Sa/PythonChess/README.md

-# PythonChess
+# Python Desktop Chess Game

-A playable chess game using python
+This is a simple desktop chess game implemented in Python using the Pygame library.